d-sparks/gravy/algorithm/correlated_pairs/README.md

 * `closing_pos_return_max`
 * `closing_pos_return_mean`

+Strategies ought to be able to add their own fields, e.g. measuring accuracy of the model.

 ## What is a position?

 There is some question remaining about how to measure the performance of a position.

+## Services

+1. Grafana runs on 3030 (`brew services grafana start`)
+2. The db has a simple debug on 8080
+3. Most things run on 175xx
+4. Database `gravy` is a pure postgres with the `dailyprices` table etc
+5. Database `gravy_timescale_output` is a timescaleDB output with tables for each run